 Discover the second-hand and re-purpose world – or at least recycle and share

 There are many services and apps online that help consumers discover the magic of second-hand items.
 If this isn’t your thing, at least make sure that you recycle the items you no longer need.
-With overconsumption, we forgot we can share or borrow books, DVDs, clothes, devices or accessories.
+With overconsumption, we forgot we can share or borrow books, DVDs, clothes, devices or accessories and do it recycling.

 Grow your food